 Both, hydrogen peroxide and Ozone create free radicals and there in no way to know how long it lingers in the air.
 The EPA has reported there is a variety of health effects associated with high levels of hydrogen peroxide and ozone.
 This may include decreased lung function, throat irritation, severe asthma symptoms, cough, chest pain, shortness of breath, irritation of lung tissue, and the higher sensitivity to respiratory infection.
 Also, these gasses do not remove particulates such as dust or pollen from the air.
 This includes the particles which are primarily responsible for allergic reactions.
 Mold fragments and mycotoxins are around 0.1 micrometers.

 Mycotoxins are easily transferred to other items and locations.
 Cross contamination may occur when mold remediation is done incorrectly.
 Quite often, industry guidelines for mold remediation are not followed.
 In addition, some “so-called mold remediators” will spread the contamination by blowing the contaminants throughout the structure and the HVAC system by using fans and not following the proper containment procedures.
 This cross contamination increases a person’s harmful exposure to mycotoxins.

 Learn more about our services and what you should know when choosing a mold professional.
-If you have any concerns about mold in your environment, call A. Leigh Construction for a Mold Inspection today.
+If you have any concerns about mold in your environment, call ALC Mold Consultants (operating under of A. Leigh Construction, LLC) for a Mold Inspection today.